 Rule Six: Keep Telling the Same Story

-In 1974, BMW’s U.S. ad agency coined the familiar “Ultimate Driving Machine” tagline, which the company has used ever since.
+In 1974, BMW’s U.S. ad agency coined the now-familiar “Ultimate Driving Machine” slogan, which the company has used ever since.
 Even as its cars grew bigger and generally more mainstream, BMW repeated that message relentlessly, to the point where it could be recited (however derisively) even by people who knew nothing about cars.
-Whether you bought it or not, there was little doubt about what a BMW was supposed to be.
+Whether you believed it or not, there was little doubt about what a BMW was supposed to be.

 Since the mid-seventies, many automakers, ranging from Pontiac to Mercedes-Benz, have made BMW’s cars the design bogeys for their new product development.
-What those rivals have really been after is not so much BMW’s performance, but the coherency of its brand image.
-Any marketing executive in the world would sell her own grandmother for the kind of branding BMW has achieved in the past 30 years.
+What those rivals have really been after is not so much BMW’s performance, but the coherency of its brand image; most any marketing executive in the world would sell her own grandmother for the kind of branding BMW has achieved in the past 30 years.

 There’s no particular magic to BMW’s success and if we were so inclined, we could be quite cynical about it.
 Ordinary sedans handle far better today than they did 40 years ago, and if BMWs have an edge, it is far narrower than it was in 1970.
 Even if you like BMWs (and here your author must confess a fondness), it’s difficult to justify their inflated prices unless you put a considerable premium on having a little blue-and-white emblem on your hood.